samkennerly/suneku/README.md

 ### Windows
 You can use suneku on a Windows machine with [Docker for Windows](https://docs.docker.com/docker-for-windows/), but you'll need to know enough about Docker to write your own setup script instead of using [run_suneku_lab](https://github.com/samkennerly/suneku/blob/master/labs/run_suneku_lab).

-### maintaining your lab(s)

-If you're new to Docker, see the [labs](https://github.com/samkennerly/suneku/tree/master/labs) folder for a quick summary and list of common Docker commands.

 ## Jupyter notebooks